A BRIEF HISTORY OF THE

 Some of these heroes joined to form the Avengers, Marvel's premier super-team, funded by munitions researcher, Tony Stark (aka Iron Man) and overseen by the US Government.

 Also, at this time, a group of mutants under the leadership of Professor Charles Xavier emerge, calling themselves the X-Men (Cyclops, the Angel, the Beast, Iceman and Marvel Girl).
 Subsequently, the X-Men go public, fighting the mysterious Magneto.

-Here are some of the major events of the following years, in chronological
+are some of the major events of the following years, in chronological order - in

-order - in "Marvel Time", all of these events of the past 47 years
+"Marvel Time", all of these events of the past 47 years have occurred only

 The Avengers find Captain America, kept alive in a block of ice by the super-soldier formula and revive him with the help of Namor, the Sub Mariner.
 Cap will go on to be the most regular leader of the group through it's changing roster.

 The Fantastic Four encounter a few Skrulls, a shape-shifting, imperialistic race.
 They are quickly defeated and hypnotized into believing they are actually cows...
 Shortly thereafter, having spent all of their previous adventures in street clothes, the Fantastic Four don special uniforms made from unstable molecules.

 Magneto returns with his Brotherhood of Evil Mutants (Mastermind, the Toad and twins Pietro and Wanda Maximoff, now known as Quicksilver and the Scarlet Witch) to battle the X-Men.
 It is later discovered that Magneto was Magnus and the twins, Pietro and Wanda, were his children.